pygsuite/pygsuite/README.md

 [![Join the chat at https://gitter.im/pygsuite/community](https://badges.gitter.im/pygsuite/community.svg)](https://gitter.im/pygsuite/community?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 Pygsuite provides utilities for working with g-suite products such as docs, forms, sheets, and slides in an intuitive, pythonic, object-oriented way.
-TLDR; it wraps the drive APIs nicely.
+TLDR; it makes the google APIs more fun to use.

+Base level goals is 100% support for all API objects, with an emphasis on type completion and IDE+autocomplete support.
+Where helpful, additional higher level abstractions are provided to improve developer velocity.

+Typical use cases include personal or business process automation.

-It currently offers abstractions for the following:
+Pygsuite supports the following:

-- Drive
 - Sheets
 - Slides
 - Docs
 - Forms

+as well as providing a base level of Drive support for these 4 and beyond, such as for sharing and managing objects.

 ## Install